Protecting Access to Medicaid

 "I am a stay-at-home mom to our 2-year-old child with CF and his 4-year-old sister, while my husband works.
 Without Medicaid, we would be drowning in medical debt.
 Having Medicaid as secondary insurance helps us keep our heads above water financially.
 There is already enough stress having a child with medical needs, the financial aspect shouldn’t add to it." — Grace, parent of a child with CF from Pennsylvania

 Because cystic fibrosis is a progressive disease, access to consistent care and specialized therapies is essential.
-Gaps in coverage lead to delaying or forgoing care, which puts people with CF at risk of declining health.
-Among other problems, they could experience more lung exacerbations, irreversible lung damage, and hospitalizations.
-Medicaid coverage is a lifeline for many people with CF, and proposals to change the program must not disrupt access to critical care.
+Gaps in coverage can force people with CF to delay or forgo care, putting them at risk of declining health.
+Among other problems, they could experience lung exacerbations, irreversible lung damage, and hospitalizations.

 The Foundation’s Position

-Medicaid is a vital source of coverage for the CF community, and the Foundation opposes policy proposals that could eliminate access to Medicaid for people with CF and their families, jeopardizing access to essential health care.
-We urge lawmakers to put patients and their families at the center of the conversation when evaluating Medicaid reforms to ensure people with CF have consistent, affordable health coverage.
+Medicaid is a vital source of coverage for the CF community, and the Foundation opposes policies that make it harder for people with CF and their families to access their essential health care.
+We urge lawmakers to put patients and their families at the center of the conversation when considering policies that affect Medicaid access, ensuring people with CF have consistent, affordable health coverage.

 Share this article